bmschmidt/sveltekit-benschmidt.org/src/content/post/2021-05-20-alignment/index.md

 # To use, add an image named `featured.jpg/png` to your page's folder.
 # Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
 image:
-  caption: "Here it is!"
+  caption: 'Here it is!'
-  focal_point: ""
+  focal_point: ''
   preview_only: false

 # Projects (optional).